syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ## Common axis features

-Customization of features such as axis title, labels, grid lines and tick lines are common to all the axes.
-Each of these features are explained in this section.
+Customization of features such as axis title, labels, grid lines, and tick lines are common to all the axes.
+Each feature has been explained in this section.

-### Axis Visibility
+### Axis visibility

-Axis visibility can be controlled using the [`IsVisible`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~IsVisible.html) property of axis.
-Default value of [`IsVisible`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~IsVisible.html) property is `True`.
+Axis visibility can be controlled using the [`IsVisible`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~IsVisible.html) property of the axis.
+The default value of the [`IsVisible`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~IsVisible.html) property is `True`.

 {% tabs %}